-expenditures, by state: Fiscal year 2015 D-26
+expenditures, by state: Fiscal year 2015 D-30

-D-16.
-Number of districts and minimum, maximum, and mean of continuous variables:

-Fiscal year 2015 D-27

 Introduction to the NCES School District Finance Survey (F-33), School Year 2014–15 (Fiscal Year 2015) Provisional File Version 1a

 This documentation is for the provisional version 1a data file of the School District Finance Survey (F-33) for school year (SY) 2014-15, fiscal year 2015 (FY 15) conducted by the National Center for Education Statistics (NCES).
 It contains a brief description of the data collection in conjunction with information required to understand and access the data file.
 The School District Finance Survey consists of data submitted annually to NCES by state education agencies (SEAs) in the 50 states and the District of Columbia.
 The survey provides finance data for all local education agencies (LEAs) that provide free public elementary and secondary (prekindergarten through grade 12) education in the United States.
 The School District Finance Survey data file does not include national and state totals.